felangel/bloc/docs/flutterweathertutorial.md

       |-- weather.dart
 ```

+### Weather Model

-The goal of our weather model is to keep track of weather data displayed by our app and also to keep track of settings.
-To keep track of settings (celsius, farenheit), create the temperature model in `weather`
+The goal of our weather model is to keep track of weather data displayed by our app as well as temperature settings (Celsius, Fahrenheit).

 ```dart
 // lib/weather/models/weather.dart (in progress)